saultr/project_1_finding_lane_lines/writeup.md

 #### e) Hough transform to find all the segments in the image.
 Parameters used: rho=2, theta=pi/180, threshold=10, min_line_length= 40, max_line_gap=20
 #### f) Merges the output of the Hough transform with the original image to represent the lines on it.

-In order to draw a single line on the left and right lanes, Ihave modified the draw_lines() function by introducing the following steps:
+In order to draw a single line on the left and right lanes, I have modified the draw_lines() function by introducing the following steps:

 #### a) Split segments in left and right according its slope.
 Filter also by slope limits.
 0.4 to 0.8 (right) and -0.4 to -0.8 (left).
 The rest of the lines are discarded.